 Section 2032 of the Deputy Mayor for Planning and Economic Development Limited Grant-Making Authority Act of 2012, effective September 12, 2012 (D.C.
 Law 19-168; D.C.
 Official Code § 1-328.04), is amended by adding a new subsection (p) to read as follows:

 “(p)(1) Notwithstanding section 1094 of the Grant Administration Act of 2013, effective December 24, 2013 (D.C.
 Law 20-61; D.C.
-Official Code § 1-328.13), in fiscal year 2022, the Deputy Mayor shall have grant-making authority for the purpose of providing funds, on or before November 1, 2021, and in amount of at least $1.5 million to support District-based direct cash assistance programs or pilot programs administered by a nonprofit organization or an organization that provides unrestricted cash assistance directly to individuals or households.
+Official Code § 1-328.13), in Fiscal Year 2022, the Deputy Mayor shall have grant-making authority for the purpose of providing funds, on or before December 1, 2021, and in amount of at least $1.5 million to support District-based direct cash assistance programs or pilot programs that provide unrestricted cash assistance directly to individuals or households and that are administered by a nonprofit organization or organizations.

 “(2) By September 30, 2022, a grantee who has received a grant pursuant to paragraph (1) of this subsection shall submit to the Deputy Mayor information on the use of the grant funds, including a description of: